 Waterfront Camping in RI

 About the campground: The camp features spacious, private, wooded campsites for RVs and tents with plenty of activities close by.
 All campsites have water and electricity, with the option of basic cable and internet for an additional charge.
 Some sites have sewer hook-ups.
-Other features: 5 dumpng stations, honey wagon service, 6 bath houses, 2 recreation halls, recreation pavillion, craft house, snack bar, picnic tables, and camp store.
+Other features: 5 dumping stations, honey wagon service, 6 bath houses, 2 recreation halls, recreation pavilion, craft house, snack bar, picnic tables, and camp store.

 Amenities include: good lake fishing, fishing contests, playgrounds, tennis, basketball and horseshoe courts, miles of marked hiking trails, hay wagon rides, group fire areas, volleyball, bingo, pool table, ping pong, books to borrow, professional entertainment, and more.

 Burlingame State Campground is 3,100 acres of rocky woodland surrounding Watchaug Pond in Charlestown.
 This sprawling camp features more than 700 rustic campsites and 20 cabins containing two bunk beds each.
 Mattresses and bedding are not provided.
 Utilites are not available at this campground.
 View map of the campground.
 View map of the state park and picnic area.

 About the campground: The campground is adjacent to Burlingame Management Area and Kimball Wildlife Sanctuary, and near several local beaches including Misquamicut State Beach, Charlestown Breachway and East Matunuck State Beach.
 Lifeguards are on duty seasonally from 9AM-5PM, and there is an electric vehicle charging station onsite.